1114 Shawan Road, Suite 4

 A Soil Conservation and Water Quality Plan (SCWQP) is a tool that helps farmers protect and enhance the natural resources that support productive and profitable farming operations.
 One of the primary functions of the District's Ag.
 Department is to write conservation plans for farmers and landowners.
 Plans utilize best management practices (bmps) to manage and protect land and water quality while optimizing productivity.

 Although conservation plans aren't mandatory, some programs, such as the Baltimore County Ag.
 Land Preservation program, require them.

 A. An aerial photograph, map or diagram of the farm

 B. An inventory of natural resources on the property

 C. A soil map showing the type and location of soils on the farm

 D. A list of management decisions, agreed upon BMPs and an

 E. An operation and maintenance plan for installed BMPs

-F. Additional information on soil loss, seeding, tillage and fertilization may also be
+F. Additional information on soil loss, seeding, tillage and fertilization

 Click on the pictures below to see an example of each component.